xli7654321/MMPK/README.md

 ### Reproduce the results of MMPK

-First, download the modeling datasets from [Zenodo Link]() and put them into `data` folder.
-Next, split the dataset in `data/approved` into training, validation, and test sets.
+We provide the raw datasets at [Zenodo Link](https://zenodo.org/records/15458834).
+After preprocessing (please following the steps described in the paper), the data for approved drugs should be placed in the `data/approved` directory.
+Then, you can execute the `split.py` script to split the dataset into training, validation, and test sets.

 ```bash
 python utils/split.py